ASSERT-KTH/sorald/docs/CONTRIBUTING.md

 > **Note:** _Change_ in this context means any of _addition_, _removal_ or
 > _modification_.

-### Guidelines for integrators
+### Guidelines for maintainers

-When merging a PR, integrators should take care to:
+When merging a PR, maintainers should take care to:

 * Squash the merge
 * Ensure that the squash message starts with the `<CATEGORY>:` prefix